 Granted by Artemis (Goddess of the Hunt).
 Eyesight, hearing, taste, touch and smell are all on super-human level.
+She has exceptional hearing and night vision, and has even shown the ability to track her enemies by scent in some instances (especially in natural environments).
 Wonder Woman has the (Hunters Eyes) which allows her to always hit her mark and see far distances.

 Other Assorted Divine Powers

 For a time she was given enhanced vision by Athena, which gave her the ability to see in darkness and through illusions.
+This also makes her resistant/immune to telepathy.
 Due to her wisdom she can learn languages faster than a regular person, she can talk to animals.
 She has also been shown to project herself astrally in order to commune with the gods and ask for special favors from them.
 She has also been shown to take on the abilities of certain of her patron goddesses as when she became a form of divine midwife to save the life of an unborn child.

 God of War Powers